 Adding a signature line with Word for iPad

-Creating a signature in Word on your iPad is easy to do in just a few clicks.
+Creating a signature in Word on your iPad is easy to do with just a few clicks.
 You’ll first have to create a signature on a piece of paper, scan it, and upload it to your iPad.

 Click on the photo of your signature you just uploaded to reveal the format tab.
 You can now resize it if needed by choosing the “Crop” option.

 Next, you want to type text under the picture and select it along with the image of your signature.
-Click on the “Insert” menu, select the “Auto text,” option and choose “New.”
+Click on the “Insert” menu, select the “Auto text” option, and choose “New.”
 Name your signature in the dialogue box that will appear, and tap “OK” once you’re done.

 Now, you’ve created a signature, and you can add it over and over again by placing the cursor next to the place you want your signature, going to the “Insert” menu bar, tapping “Auto text,” and then “Auto text” again, and you’re done.